Breast Cancer Treatment Options

 The entire breast is removed, along with the chest-wall muscles under the breast and the armpit lymph nodes.
 This surgery is rarely performed today.

-Our radiation oncologists are extremely experienced in breast cancer treatment and have been thought leaders in the field by advancing technologies such as Active Breathing Coordinator, accelerated partial breast irradiation, and CyberKnife radiosurgery.
+Our radiation oncologists are extremely experienced in breast cancer treatment and have been thought leaders in the field by advancing technologies such as Active Breathing Coordinator and accelerated partial breast irradiation.

 Radiation therapy involves using targeted, penetrating rays of energy, or radiation, to destroy cancer cells.
 Radiation therapy typically is used after surgery to kill any remaining cancer cells in the breast and possibly the armpit area.